LORDBABUINO/OCR/README.txt

+UPDATE NOVEMBER 12th:
+-Basic scaling algorithm implemented
+-Thinning algorithm implemented but not tested -Filtering function implemented (float + proper padding implemented, still need to figure out kernels for high pass, low pass, and mean filters)

+Questions to ask Professor on November 13th:
+-How do we approach the rotation problem?
+-Show him our algorithm from front to back, to ensure that we have all components that we are required to have -Show him our code (make sure using the Image library is OK and everything is being done as intended) -Which filters do you want?
+Determine the kernel to use for high/low pass + mean -

 To Do:

 -Fix the padding function (should not be zeros, it should be the same as the edge value of the picture)